todthomson/intro-to-linux-dotnetcore-docker/Part3.md

 ![5-install-latest-dotnet-core-2](Part3/5-install-latest-dotnet-core-2.png)

-You can find more information about versions of the .NET CLI [here](https://github.com/dotnet/cli).
+You can find out more information on versions of the .NET CLI [here](https://github.com/dotnet/cli).

 #### Smoke Testing .NET Core

-Let's check the version of `dotnet` that we now have available.
+Let's check the version of `dotnet` we now have available.

 ```
 dotnet --version